lddubeau/saxes/README.md

 object with `name` and `body` members.
 Attributes are not parsed, as processing instructions have implementation dependent semantics.

-`sgmldeclaration` - Random SGML declarations.
-Stuff like `<!ENTITY p>` would trigger this kind of event.
-This is a weird thing to support, so it might go away at some point. saxes isn't intended to be used to parse SGML, after all.

 `opentagstart` - Emitted immediately when the tag name is available, but before any attributes are encountered.
 Argument: object with a `name` field and an empty `attributes` set.
 Note that this is the